 - Flavor: If you enjoy fruity and creamy pies, today’s blueberries & cream pie is right up your alley.
 The filling is similar to no-bake cheesecake and has a delicious tang from the cream cheese and lemon juice.
 Blueberries are a natural choice with cheesecake-like desserts and taste wonderful with these layers.
-You can certainly switch to other berries such as strawberries or a variety for a mixed berry topping.

 - Baking: The crust sets up in the oven and the filling and topping set up in the refrigerator.
 Bake the crust for about 15 minutes, cool slightly, and then spread in the filling and add the cooled blueberry topping.
 This is the same process we use to make strawberry cream cheese pie.